 The tourists coming to BC from other places are called inbound tourists.
 BC competes in a global market to attract tourists from the United States, Japan, Germany and many other countries.
 The industry also implements marketing campaigns aimed at attracting travellers from other parts of Canada, as well as from within British Columbia.

 Approximately half of the tourists in BC each year are actually from within the province.
 BC Stats and Destination BC consider those travelling beyond their usual environment (typically more than 80 km from home) for business or for pleasure to be tourists.

 There are different ways to measure the size of the tourism industry, as tourism does not conform to the usual ways that industries are defined, such as manufacturing, forestry and other industries.
 Tourism constitutes a wide variety of sectors that provide diverse products and services to visitors.
 However, these businesses also provide products and services to local residents.

 The tourism and hospitality industry in British Columbia employs 274,000 people on a full year equivalent basis, in diverse sectors such as transportation, travel services, recreation and entertainment, accommodation and food and beverage services.
 The industry represents approximately 12% of the total BC workforce.
-Of these 274,000 workers, approximately half (127,000) are employed directly as the result of the $13.5 billion in tourist spending in the province each year.
+Of these 274,000 workers, approximately half (127,500) are employed directly as the result of the $14.6 billion in tourism revenue in the province each year.